jovanjanevski001/VHDL/FSM/readme.md

 # Finite State Machines (FSMs)

-An FSM transitions between states in response to inputs of the system.
+An FSM transitions between states in response to inputs passed to the system.
 To model this level of abstraction in VHDL, FSM_1P and FSM_2P will be introduced.

 ## FSM 1 Process Model